tomwillis608/beestation/arduino/README.md

 ##Sensors:
 * DHT22 - Temperature and Humidity.
 This will be measured outside the hive
-* BMP180 - Pressure and Temperature.
-This will be measured outside the hive
+* BMP280 - Pressure, Humidity and Temperature.
+This will be measured outside the hive, at the board.
 * DS2401 - Silicon serial number.
 Unique ID for this kit.

 ##To do:
 * Add DS18B20 temperature sensors, in beeproof sleeves, to measure inside the hive
 * Build hive sound volume level meter, in beeproof sleeve
+* Harden wireless code
+* Harden watchdog code
+* Consider hardware reset on hang

 -Tom Willis